timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+None (available release is up to date with the latest on master).

+# Release notes

+## v0.3-alpha-1 (released 2019-05-08):

 * Paladin support (spells, talents, gear sets, Seal of the Crusader and Seal of Command rotations).
 * Items now sorted according to content phases rather than original vanilla patches.
 * More two-hand weapons, necks, backs, and plate items available.